Cloud GPU Pricing

 GPU rental prices vary widely by region, creating opportunities for cost optimization.
 U.S. East Coast deployments average $5.76 per unit per day, while West Coast deployments run $6.60 per unit per day as of March 2025.
 These regional price variations can add up to substantial differences for long-running workloads.

 North America currently holds the largest market share, but Asia Pacific is projected to be the fastest-growing region.
-This geographic expansion is creating new opportunities for providers who can deliver consistent experiences across regions.
+This expansion is creating new opportunities for providers who can deliver consistent experiences across regions.

-Thunder Compute's global accessibility provides consistent performance, developer experience, and pricing across regions
+Thunder Compute's global accessibility provides consistent performance, developer experience, and pricing across regions.

 For developers and startups, the key is finding providers who can deliver consistent experiences without requiring you to become experts in global infrastructure management.